Trent Harris

-Trent Harris (born 1952) is an independent filmmaker based in Salt Lake City, Utah.
-In 2013, Indiewire proclaimed Harris "The Best Underground Filmmaker You Don’t Know — But Should.
+Trent Harris (born June 9, 1952) is an American filmmaker based in Salt Lake City, Utah.
+In 2013, IndieWire proclaimed Harris "The Best Underground Filmmaker You Don’t Know — But Should."

-Harris’ films have played at dozens of festivals and museums worldwide with screenings at: Sundance, San Francisco Museum of Modern Art, the British Film Institute in London, the Edinburgh Film Festival, the Museum of Modern Art in Vienna Austria, Les Laboratories in Aubervilliers France, The Yerba Buena Center for the Arts in San Francisco and the Pacific Film Archive in Berkeley.
+Harris' films have been featured at various festivals and museums worldwide, including renowned venues like Sundance, the San Francisco Museum of Modern Art, the British Film Institute in London, the Edinburgh Film Festival, the Museum of Modern Art in Vienna Austria, Les Laboratories in Aubervilliers France, The Yerba Buena Center for the Arts in San Francisco, and the Pacific Film Archive in Berkeley.

 Career

 Harris taught film and screenwriting classes at the University of Utah and worked as a documentarian and television journalist.
-He wrote and directed six feature films, many experimental movies, and more than one-hundred documentaries for PBS, National Geographic, NBC, and others.
+He wrote and directed six feature films, many experimental movies, and more than one hundred documentaries for PBS, National Geographic, NBC, and others.

 In 1991, he wrote and directed the comedy Rubin and Ed, in which Crispin Glover and Howard Hesseman wander the desert looking for a suitable place to bury a frozen cat.